 The reporting currency for the condensed consolidated financial statements of the Company is the US dollar.
 The functional currency of the Company and its wholly-owned subsidiaries Spectral MD Holdings LLC, Spectral MD, Inc., and Spectral IP is the US dollar.
 The functional currency of Spectral MD UK is its local currency, the British pound.
 The functional currency of Spectral DeepView Limited is its local currency, the Euro.
 The assets and liabilities of Spectral MD UK and Spectral DeepView Limited, are translated into US Dollars at exchange rates in effect at the end of each reporting period, and the revenues and expenses are translated at average exchange rates in effect during the applicable reporting period.
-Translation adjustments are included in Accumulated other comprehensive income as a component of stockholders' equity.
-As of March 31, 2024 and March 31, 2023, the Company's translation adjustments are not material.
+Translation adjustments are included in accumulated other comprehensive income as a component of stockholders' equity.
+As of September 30, 2024 and December 31, 2023, the Company's foreign exchange translation adjustments are not material.

-Monetary assets and liabilities denominated in currencies other than the US dollar are translated at exchange rates in effect at the balance sheet date.
+Monetary assets and liabilities denominated in currencies other than the US dollar are translated at exchange rates in effect as of the balance sheet date.
 Resulting unrealized gains and losses are included in other income (expense), net in the condensed consolidated statements of operations.
-For the three months ended March 31, 2024 the Company recorded approximately \$16,000 of net foreign exchange transaction losses.
-For the three months ended March 31, 2023, the Company recorded approximately \$13,000 of net foreign exchange transaction gains primarily related to one of the Company's bank accounts being denominated in British Pounds and certain accounts payable denominated in British Pounds.
+For the three and nine months ended September 30, 2024, the Company recorded approximately \$9,000 and \$34,000, respectively of net foreign exchange transaction losses.
+For the three and nine months ended September 30, 2023, the Company recorded approximately \$24,000 and \$11,000, respectively, of net foreign exchange transaction losses.
+These amounts primarily relate to one of the Company's bank accounts being denominated in British Pounds and certain accounts payable denominated in British Pounds.